 Bangkok, Amman...
 NYC

-I started taking pictures in 1985, ( b&w film and darkroom, with an Olympus OM30, if you're interested) refining the art since.
-I am permanently on the move, visiting all 5 continents capturing the world and its people.
-I have worked, and often lived, in deserts, forests, oceans and mountains.
-Yes, I witnessed wars and disasters, but also human resilience, determination and the healing powers of beauty.
+I started taking pictures in 1985, ( b&w film and darkroom) refining the art since.
+Permanently on the move, I visited all 5 continents capturing the world and its people.
+I have worked and often lived, in deserts, forests, oceans, and mountains.
+I witnessed wars and disasters, but also human resilience, and the healing powers of beauty.
 I have worked to improve lives, and I always felt that there is a deeper story to be told.
-My best tool: images.